Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 - **Name**: The name of the Skill.
 - **Stat**: The Quality and Quantity of the Skill.
 Written as \[**First letter of the Quality**]\[**Quantity**].
 - **Checks**: The number of checks made with the Skill, used for levelling.

+To review:

+- Characters are actors that make choices in a story.
+They are both influence and are influenced by they story.
+  - Characters are made of of several parts;
+    - Cosmetics: Things like age, appearance, role, weight, etc. They may have some impact on roleplay, but won't have a defined mechanical effect.
+    - Stock: What race, species, or specific group the character comes from.
+These often come with a designated Quirk.
+    - Quirks: Defining qualities of their personality and past, they define who they are.
+Quirks are organized into Ethos, Pathos, and Logos.
+      - Argos: Your character's **goal**, the thing they want to accomplish by the end of this story.
+    - Stats: Values quantifying different aspects of what they are.
+These include Auxilary stats such as Fatigue and Armor.
+      - Skills: Stats pertaining to specific activities

 [<- Go back Section II - Fundamentals](ii)